In a world filled with smartphones and the buzz of notifications, ever wondered exactly how many people use social media?

 According to all statistics, Facebook seems to be the most popular social media platform among users.
 It’s also the leading mobile-accessible social application.

-Facebook now boosts a whopping 2.23 billion active users.
+Facebook now boosts a whooping 2.23 billion active users.
 It’s also the first ever social media website to reach the milestone of one billion monthly active users.
 Not too bad for a website that started in 2004 to cater solely to Harvard students.

 Facebook has helped many startups and small-to-medium businesses sell their products and services.
 For certain businesses, it’s the only source of communication between them and their consumers.
 In that case, a Facebook page acts as that business’s store.